The Conundrum of Mindfulness

 Finding the Middle Way: ‘Mindfulness-based’

 Whilst many of the perceived qualities and attributes of mindfulness are useful in the cognitive and psychological sense, the very act of being truly ‘mindful’ as understood by its historical meaning diverges from those qualities.
-‘Mindfulness-based’ is probably the right description, as in ‘Mindfulness-based Stress Reduction‘ (MBSR), but when one practises MBSR, my query is whether mindfulness is actually being practised, or one is simply taking the qualities of mindfulness to bring about a therapeutic outcome.
+‘Mindfulness-based’ is probably the right description, as in ‘Mindfulness-based Stress Reduction‘ (MBSR).

 In the modern Western approach to mindfulness where improving mental health through the effects of mindfulness is the main goal, what is commonly understood as the practice of mindfulness involves carefully paying attention.
 People find this definition of mindfulness particularly useful because it breaks the tendency of the mind to ruminate, often giving rise to stress, depression and anxiety.

 When we pay attention to sensations and bring them into our awareness, often that issue or problem dissolves itself, since the negative feedback loop is halted.
-The body scan, which is a type of mindfulness meditation practice, is a great example of this, and one that I often introduce amongst city professionals to get them “out of their heads and into their bodies”.
+The body scan, which is a type of mindfulness meditation practice, is a great example of this.

 What Exactly is Mindfulness?

 From my perspective, what exactly is mindfulness then?
 To summarise, I believe it is state of realisation which involves a recollection of the clear nature of all things.
 Being mindful is the act undertaken to achieve this realisation, being the placement of attention on an object and holding that object in one’s awareness.
 The act of remembering is to pause and acknowledge the very object and bear witness to its form.